dcmi/dc-srap/docs/srap-profile.md

 #### Class

-In RDF data, information about a person is contained within a graph with the class [`foaf:Person`](http://xmlns.com/foaf/spec/#term_Person).
+In RDF data, information about a person can be contained within a graph with the class [Person](http://xmlns.com/foaf/spec/#term_Person).

 #### Properties